 1. Visit our Contract Checking Page

-2. Complete the form, uploading your contract for review (Word format is preferable to allow our lawyers to make in line comments but we will also accept PDF documents)
+2. Complete the form, uploading your contract for review (Word format is preferable to allow the specialist lawyers accessible through our Platform (‘LawBriefs’) to make in line comments but we will also accept PDF documents)

 3. Enter your aims and concerns for the contract review, giving as much information as possible.
 Our lawyer will call you or send you a message on the platform ahead of issuing a quote in order to clarify your requirements, but it helps us if we can get as clear a picture as possible ahead of this.

 4. That's it!
-We'll be in touch within a couple of hours to confirm that your contract has been received and referred to one of our specialist lawyers (LawBriefs) who will be in touch shortly after that to send you a fixed fee quote according to the length of the document and the turnaround time you require.
+We'll be in touch within a couple of hours to confirm that your contract has been received and referred to the lawyers (LawBriefs) who will be in touch shortly after that to send you a fixed fee quote according to the length of the document and the turnaround time you require.

 *Please note that our contract review service only includes comments and basic drafting revisions/suggestions.
 Any significant drafting work required will be quoted in addition to our fixed fee contract review prices.
 Your lawyer will advise on any potential additional charges once they have received and read through the contract and your comments.

 How can I get a legal health check for my company?

 We provide a number of different kinds of Legal Health Check to give you peace of mind about your business.

 Firstly, we have a free automated Legal Health Check tool, which will be launching soon.
 By answering the questions here, you will receive an immediate report, highlighting any areas of immediate concern in your business.
 You can have that report analysed by one of the LawBriefs and receive personal feedback on it for free if you are a Growth or Protect subscriber, or for £130+vat if you are not.